taraslough/al-folio/_pages/about.md

 social: true
 ---

 I am a Ph.D.
-Candidate in Political Science at Columbia University.
+Candidate in Political Science at Columbia University and a Predoctoral Fellow at the University of California at Berkeley.
 I study comparative politics, quantitative methods, and political economy (formal theory).

 I write on the political economy of institutions and development.
 My dissertation focuses on the distributive politics of the bureaucracy with application to low- and middle-income democracies.
 I have conducted fieldwork in Argentina, Colombia, Haiti, Malawi, Nigeria, Peru, and Venezuela.